testomatio/docs/src/content/docs/integrations/issues-management/azure.md

 ---
 title: Azure DevOps Configuration
-description: Learn how to integrate issues management systems like Jira, GitHub, Azure DevOps with Testomat.io.
-This guide covers configuring connections to these systems, creating issues from test results, and linking tests to tickets.
-Streamline defect management by reporting failed tests directly from the test management platform, improving traceability and issue resolution.
+description: Integrate Azure DevOps with Testomat.io for efficient issue tracking and test management.
+This guide explains setting up a profile using an Azure DevOps personal access token, organization name, and project name.
+Once connected, users can link tests or create defects directly in Azure DevOps with all necessary test data and references.
 type: article
 url: https://docs.testomat.io/integrations/issues-management/azure
 head: